 Built on a dramatic cliff high above the Ionian Sea, the medieval hill town of Taormina charms visitors of all ages with its narrow cobbled lanes, alfresco cafés and unmatched views of Mount Etna.
 Most of the action revolves around Corso Umberto — a pedestrian-only shopping and dining street — where a casual stroll will take you past art galleries and restaurants, fashion boutiques, bakeries and ancient architecture galore.

 Marvel at the 15th-century Palazzo Corvaja (an early Norman fortress once home to the Sicilian Parliament), the Piazza IX Aprile (a photogenic plaza with a baroque church, library and observation deck) and the grand Duomo di Taormina.
-At the northern end of Corso Umberto, Via Teatro leads to the town’s most famous site: Teatro Antico, a Greco-Roman theater built in the 3rd century B.C. that could seat more than 5,000 spectators for musicals, concerts, performances and, later, gladiator battles.
+At the northern end of Corso Umberto, Via Teatro leads to the town’s most famous site: the Ancient Theater, a Greco-Roman theater built in the 3rd century BC that could seat over 5,000 spectators for musicals, concerts, performances and, later, gladiator battles.
 After thousands of years, the theater still hosts artistic and cultural events, including classical and contemporary concerns, film festivals, book festivals and international award ceremonies.

 After soaking up the main attractions, head down one of the romantic stone staircases, like nearby Via Timoleone, then wander around Villa Comunale — an impeccably landscaped public garden overlooking Mount Etna and the Bay of Naxos.
 Just across the street, grab a table at Ristorante Rosmarino to indulge in an authentic Sicilian dinner and local wines.